-HIPSTER is a code to quickly compute small-scale power spectra and bispectra for galaxy surveys and N-body simulations, based on the work of Philcox & Eisenstein (2019, accepted by MNRAS, arXiv) and Philcox (2020, in prep.).
+HIPSTER is a code to quickly compute small-scale power spectra and isotropic bispectra for galaxy surveys and cosmological simulations, based on the work of Philcox & Eisenstein (2019, MNRAS, arXiv) and Philcox (2020, submitted, arXiv).
 This computes the Legendre multipoles of the power spectrum, $P{\ell}(k)$ or bispectrum $B{\ell}(k_1, k_2)$ in configuration space, by computing weighted pair counts over the survey or simulation box truncated at some maximum radius.
 This does not include shot-noise or aliasing, fully accounts for window function effects and is optimized for small-scale power spectrum and bispectrum computation.
 Note that the bispectrum code algorithm has the same complexity as the power spectrum algorithm, thanks to spherical harmonic decompositions.
 By combining HIPSTER with conventional FFT-based methods, spectra can be measured efficiency across a vast range of wavenumbers.

 The code can be run either in aperiodic or periodic mode, for galaxy surveys or N-body simulations respectively.
 The periodic mode contains various optimizations relating to the periodic geometry, as detailed in the second paper.
-For the bispectrum, only periodic mode is supported.
+For the bispectrum, only periodic mode is currently supported, though the alternative is easily added.
+Generalization to anisotropic bispectra is straightforward (and requires no additional computing time) and can be added on request.